 - The cutting teeth should be newly sharpened before adjusting the depth gauge setting.
-We recommend that you adjust the depth gauge setting every third time you sharpen the cutting teeth.
+We recommend that you adjust the raker clearance every third time you sharpen the chain.
 NOTE!
 This recommendation assumes that the length of the cutting teeth is not reduced excessively. - You will need a flat file and a depth gauge tool.
 We recommend that you use our depth gauge tool to acheive the correct depth gauge setting and bevel for the depth gauge.